Marketing Lead Jobs in USA with Visa Sponsorship

 What visa options are available for Marketing Lead roles?

-The H-1B is the most common path for non-Australians, subject to the annual lottery.
+The H-1B visa is the most common path for non-Australians, subject to the annual lottery.
 Australian citizens can apply for the E-3 visa instead, which has a 10,500 annual allocation that has never been fully used, no lottery, and allows two-year renewable stays.
-Canadians and Mexicans may qualify under TN status if the role fits the defined marketing professional category.
+Canadians and Mexicans may qualify under TN visa status if the role fits the defined marketing professional category.
 O-1A is an option for candidates with demonstrable industry recognition.

 How can I find Marketing Lead jobs that offer visa sponsorship?